Thyroid Eye Disease Phases

-Thyroid Eye Disease (TED) is a progressive disease, which means it may get worse over time.
+Thyroid Eye Disease (TED) is a lifelong, autoimmune condition that affects the eyes and can get worse over time.

 Find a TED Eye Specialist